 There was a girl at church that I liked.
 She asked me to her birthday party.
 Mother shook her head and said, “We don’t associate with people like that.”

 I was a quick study as a kid.
 There were no further attempts.
 Over time, I learned from her that the reason I had no friends was that I was simply too dreadful for anyone to want to be around.
-A narcissist does this as routinely and as surgically as a physician treats wounds.
+Mother did this as routinely and as surgically as a physician treats wounds.
 I believed it, absorbed it like grass stains into the fabric of my personal truth.

 Half a century later, standing in the mud, in the quiet of this morning, I feel a warm breath on my cheek.
 Captain has come to stand with me in the mist.
 I grin, and dig into my coat pocket for a chunk of carrot.
 He’s content.
 I’m content.
 I’m learning, slowly, to send the love out in all directions – to the tree, the fog, the horses.
 Just send out the love that overflows.